viktor-ferenczi/multigrid-projector/MultigridProjectorDedicated/README.md

-Torch Server plugin companion for the [Multigrid Projector](https://steamcommunity.com/sharedfiles/filedetails/?id=2415983416) client plugin.
+Dedicated Server plugin companion for the [Multigrid Projector](https://steamcommunity.com/sharedfiles/filedetails/?id=2415983416) client plugin.

 Allows for projecting and welding blueprints of multiple subgrids.